hanwenzhang123/fullstack-note/README.md

 }
 ```

+[[↑] Back to top](#table-of-contents)

+## HOC

 #### HOC -> High Order Component
-- HOC is a pattern where a function takes a component as an argument and returns a new component
+- HOC is a pattern where a function takes a component as an argument and returns a new component under a certain reusing component logic pattern
 - take in the original component, and add some decoration and modification and props to make it a new component, add more contents
 - example: connect in React-Redux `connect(a, b)(OriginalComp)`